附錄 A. Using LVS with Red Hat Cluster

-Serving dynamic Web content with Load Balancer Add-On requires a three-tier configuration (as shown in Figure A.1, “Load Balancer Add-On with a High Availability Add-On”).
-This combination of Load Balancer Add-On and High Availability Add-On allows for the configuration of a high-integrity, no-single-point-of-failure e-commerce site.
-The High Availability Add-On can run a high-availability instance of a database or a set of databases that are network-accessible to the Web servers.
+Serving dynamic Web content with LVS requires a three-tier configuration (as shown in 圖形 A.1, “LVS with a Red Hat Cluster”).
+This combination of LVS and Red Hat Cluster allows for the configuration of a high-integrity, no-single-point-of-failure e-commerce site.
+The Red Hat Cluster can run a high-availability instance of a database or a set of databases that are network-accessible to the Web servers.

 Each tier provides the following functions:

-- First tier — LVS router performing load-balancing to distribute Web requests.
+- First tier — LVS routers performing load-balancing to distribute Web requests.

 - Second tier — A set of Web servers to serve the requests.

-- Third tier — A High Availability Add-On to serve data to the Web servers.
+- Third tier — A Red Hat Cluster to serve data to the Web servers.

 Each Web server can independently process an HTTP request from a client and send the response back to the client.
-The Load Balancer Add-On enables you to expand a Web site's capacity by adding Web servers behind the LVS router; the LVS router performs load balancing across a wider set of Web servers.
-In addition, if a Web server fails, it can be removed; Load Balancer Add-On continues to perform load balancing across a smaller set of Web servers.
+LVS enables you to expand a Web site's capacity by adding Web servers behind the LVS routers; the LVS routers perform load balancing across a wider set of Web servers.
+In addition, if a Web server fails, it can be removed; LVS continues to perform load balancing across a smaller set of Web servers.